miguelgraz/FocusFileOnSidebar/README.md

 ## How to install

-In the same way you can install all the others Sublime plugins, by running a `git clone git@github.com:miguelgraz/FocusFileOnSidebar.git` on your `Packages` folder or, as soon as I have my pull request accepted, by searching for plugin's name on Package Control.
+In the same way you can install all the others Sublime plugins, by running a `git clone git@github.com:miguelgraz/FocusFileOnSidebar.git` on your `Packages` folder or, if you use Package Control, just by searching the plugin's name and installing from there.

 ## Errors?
 Doubts?
 How this differs from `Reveal in Side Bar`?
 Contributing?